 Think for a minute about the way you handle bills in your personal life.
 When these bills come at a predictable time, you’re able to budget accordingly and pay them on time.
 When bills are unpredictable and inconsistent, it makes it harder to stay on top of things.

 When sending out bills, you should give clients a predictable, consistent experience.
-Afford clients every convenience by billing regularly and at the same time every month.
-If you send bills out at different times every month—or if you wait months from the date of legal services to send your first bill rather than billing monthly—clients are likely to be caught off guard.
+Afford clients every convenience by invoicing regularly and at the same time every month.
+If you send bills out at different times every month—or if you wait months from the date of legal services to send your first invoice rather than sending them monthly—clients are likely to be caught off guard.
 They may be frustrated, and may not even have the money on hand to pay your bill.

-Here are a couple of other billing best practices related to timing:
+Here are a couple of other collections best practices related to timing:

 Send bills early in the month